 The Family (Individual Across the Lifespan) Nurse Practitioner (FNP) is prepared as a generalist, principal provider of primary health care across the lifespan.
-In this clinician leadership role, the FNP assumes responsibility for promoting, maintaining, and restoring health to individuals across the life span.
-This includes the identification of health risks, the promotion of wellness, and the diagnosis and management of acute and chronic illness.
-FNPs provide leadership in quality improvement and in mobilizing community resources.
+In this NP clinician leadership role, the FNP assumes responsibility for promoting, maintaining, and restoring health to individuals across the life span.
+This includes the identification of health risks, the promotion of wellness, the diagnosis and management of acute and chronic illness and referral to specialty services as needed.
+Our FNP DNP graduates provide leadership in quality improvement, case management, and in mobilizing community resources.
 They work in collaboration with other health care professionals in a variety of primary care and subspecialty settings.

-The FNP area of concentration offers post BSN to DNP and post masters to DNP preparation.
+The FNP area of concentration offers two pathways to the degree post BSN to DNP and post masters to DNP.
 Students may study full-time or part-time.
 The BSN to DNP is offered only on–site on the main campus in Pittsburgh .
 Selected core courses may be transmitted to students who live a distance from campus (additional fees may apply).
 The MSN to DNP is offered both on-site and on-line.
 BSN to DNP graduates are eligible for national certification offered by the American Nurses Credentialing Center or the American Academy of Nurse Practitioners and legal certification as a CRNP and prescriptive authority through the State Board of Nursing of the Commonwealth of Pennsylvania.

 *Courses with a "D" are delivered synchronously via distance technology.
 Such courses are open only to qualified on-site students as per Policy 438.